Opening an IOLTA

 Where to Open an IOLTA

 Financial institutions play a significant role in the success of the IOLTA program.
 The amount of funding generated through IOLTA each year is dependent upon several factors, including interest rates and bank-imposed service fees.
-You can help the Oregon Law Foundation by establishing your IOLTA at (or moving your IOLTA to) one of our Partners in Justice.
-Our Partners in Justice pay the Oregon Law Foundation above-market interest rates on IOLTA deposits, in some cases over 125 times market rates.
+You can help the Oregon Law Foundation by establishing your IOLTA at (or moving your IOLTA to) one of our Leadership Banks & Credit Unions.
+Our Leadership Banks & Credit Unions pay the Oregon Law Foundation above-market interest rates on IOLTA deposits, in some cases over 125 times market rates.

 What Goes into an IOLTA